vygr/ChrysaLisp/docs/MACROS.md

 ## Macros can extend your language

-It might suprise you to learn that a lot of what you take for granted as langauge constructs within ChrysaLisp are provided as macros !
+It might surprise you to learn that a lot of what you take for granted as language constructs within ChrysaLisp are provided as macros !
 They are not actually built in primitives, but supplied in the `boot.inc` file.

 Take the `(when)` construct: